Please note: the information on this page is not current

 If there is new information, we will update this website.

-The Singelweg site was also assessed by COA as the most suitable for short-term development.
-The land is owned by the municipality and the site is conveniently located to infrastructure and amenities.
-Its location near a residential area is also a positive point.
+The COA Singelweg also assessed the location on Singelweg as the most suitable for short-term development.
+The land is owned by the municipality and the location is conveniently situated in relation to infrastructure and amenities.
+Its proximity to a residential area is also a positive point.
 This encourages the integration of asylum seekers into the local community and enables them to build a social network.

 Temporary shelter within a future residential area